 - Understand what is important to you and what you want to achieve to form the foundation of your investment plan. - Diversify investments to asset classes we believe will perform well over time (even if at different times).

 Portfolio Construction

-- Target diversification within asset categories, particularly: Broad Market Stock, Broad Market Fixed Income, Flexible and Diversifier. - Tilt toward dimensions of higher expected returns (using historical evidence). - Emphasize low costs and tax-efficiency. - Provide an important safety net to a long-term investment plan through cash reserves.
+- Target diversification within asset categories, particularly: Broad Market Stock, Broad Market Fixed Income, Focused Factor, and Tactical. - Tilt toward dimensions of higher expected returns (using historical evidence). - Emphasize low costs and tax efficiency.

 Process